StockBench: Can LLM Agents Trade Stocks Profitably In Real-world Markets?: Related Work

 \subsection{LLM Agents and General Benchmarks}

-Large language models (LLMs) have rapidly progressed from powerful text completion systems to autonomous agents capable of reasoning, planning, and interacting with external environments~\citep{gpt4o,claude3.7,gemini2.5,deepseekv3,r1,llama4,qwen2.5,qwen2.5vl,o3}.
-There is growing consensus that agentic behavior represents the next stage of LLM development, as it directly connects language understanding with real-world productivity and economic value~\citep{gpt5,claude4}.
-In this paradigm, LLMs are not only evaluated on their static knowledge but also on their ability to continuously perceive, decide, and act.

-To capture these emerging capabilities, a variety of benchmarks have been introduced across domains.
-For example, SWE-Bench~\citep{jimenez2024swebench} and SWE-Agent~\citep{yang2024sweagent} target software engineering tasks, GAIA~\citep{mialon2023gaia} focuses on scientific discovery, and marketing-oriented benchmarks such as XBench~\citep{chen2025xbench} and Tau2Bench~\citep{barres2025tau2bench} examine commercial workflows.
-These benchmarks highlight the promise of LLM agents for complex, multi-step problem solving and workflow automation.
-However, despite their breadth, few existing efforts have examined domains where decision-making is directly tied to measurable economic outcomes, such as financial trading.
+Large language models (LLMs) have evolved from text generators into autonomous agents capable of reasoning, planning, and interacting with environments~\citep{gpt4o,claude3.7,gemini2.5,deepseekv3,r1,llama4,qwen2.5,qwen2.5vl,o3}.
+Agentic behavior has been increasingly viewed as the next stage of LLM development, as it directly translates into real-world productivity~\citep{gpt5,claude4}.
+To evaluate these emerging capabilities, a range of agent benchmarks has been proposed across domains, including software engineering (SWE-Bench, SWE-Agent~\citep{jimenez2024swebench,yang2024sweagent}), scientific discovery (AstaBench~\citep{astabench}), and commercial workflows (XBench, Tau2Bench~\citep{chen2025xbench,barres2025tau2bench}).
+While these benchmarks demonstrate the potential of LLM agents for complex tasks, few existing works have examined domains where decisions translate into direct economic outcomes, such as financial trading.